bazelbuild/proposals/designs/2022-06-07-bazel-credential-helpers.md

 whenever running a credential helper (at `INFO` level).

-Since Bazel wouldn't know which credential helper to call, users must explicitly configure Bazel by passing `--credential_helper`, which can either be an absolute path, or the name of an executable.
-In case the value is the name of an executable (e.g., `foo-bazel-credential-helper`), Bazel will look for an executable with the provided name on the path.
+Since Bazel wouldn't know which credential helper to call, users must explicitly configure Bazel by passing `--credential_helper=<path>`, where `<path>` can either be an absolute path, or the name of an executable.
+In case `<path>` is the name of an executable (e.g., `foo-bazel-credential-helper`), Bazel will look for an executable with the provided name on the `PATH`.
 The name of the executable must not contain any path seperators (`/`, and `\` on Windows).
 As a special case of absolute paths, the value may start with `%workspace%` (e.g., `%workspace%/foo/bar/baz.sh`), in which case `%workspace%` is replaced by the absolute path to the workspace.
 Since the credential helper must be available very early in the build (i.e., during the loading phase for fetching external repositories), it cannot be a label to a target.

 When executing the credential helper, Bazel will always set the path to the workspace as working directory (i.e., `$(pwd)` will be `%workspace%`).